priyank-p/reminder-app/README.md

 winpty node scripts/install
 ```

-This will do couple of things, install npm dependencies, build
+Installation script will do couple of things: install npm dependencies, build
 frontend assets using webpack, and run database migrations.
-And
+It also
-start the production process manager `pm2` that will make sure the app
+starts the production process manager `pm2` that will make sure the app
 runs in the background, so a terminal windows does not have to be open.
-By default the app starts on port `7000` you can customize this by passing
-the `PORT` enviorment variable.

 ### Upgrading reminder-app